splunk/observability-workshop/content/en/other/pet-clinic/4-log-observer-connect.md

 ## 4. View Logs

-From the left-hand menu click on **Log Observer** and ensure **Index** set to **splunk4rookies-workshop**.
+From the left-hand menu click on **Log Observer** and ensure **Index** is set to **splunk4rookies-workshop**.

-Next, click **Add Filter** search for the field `service_name` select the value `<your host name>-petclinic-service` and click `=` (include).
+Next, click **Add Filter** search for the field `service_name` select the value `<INSTANCE>-petclinic-service` and click `=` (include).
 You should now see only the log messages from your PetClinic application.

 ![Log Observer](../images/log-observer.png)

 ## 4. Summary

-This is the end of the exercise and we have certainly covered a lot of ground.
-At this point, you should have metrics, traces (APM & RUM), logs, database query performance and code profiling being reported into Splunk Observability Cloud. **Congratulations**!
+This is the end of the workshop and we have certainly covered a lot of ground.
+At this point, you should have metrics, traces (APM & RUM), logs, database query performance and code profiling being reported into Splunk Observability Cloud.

+**Congratulations!**